 The purpose of the stockpile, commonly known as "Ludmilla Heights", is shrouded in secrecy, The commercial arrangements between Halikos and the Lot 5182 leaseholders on what is essentially public land is equally secretive.
 The proposal to construct a residential island in the tidal zone adjoining the Kulaluk lease arouses further suspicion that the dumped material could be used for a causeway or similar earthworks.

-Re: CHRYSOTILE ASBESTOS FOUND IN HALIKOS WASTE DUMP: Part Lot 5182 Dick Ward Drive We demand a full and open inquiry into the establishment of the Halikos dump, the contents of the dump, the health effects on residents of Minmarama and Ludmilla, the financial arrangements between users of the dump and the leaseholders and the environmental effects of the dump, including testing the surrounding water table.
-This inquiry should include testing of the illegal builders' waste dump into the mangroves behind Minmarama Village and if necessary the prosecution of those responsible for these illegal activities.
+We demand a full and open inquiry into the establishment of the Halikos dump, the contents of the dump, the health effects on residents of Minmarama and Ludmilla, the financial arrangements between users of the dump and the leaseholders and the environmental effects of the dump, including testing the surrounding water table.
+This inquiry should include the illegal builders' waste dump into the mangroves behind Minmarama Village.